Call Us to Find a Therapist: 1-888-563-2112 ext.1

-In 12-step traditions, there is a proverb that we ought not “compare our insides to someone else’s outsides.”
-When we look at other people, we may see them as happy, successful, empowered, and good; then, we compare this image to our own internal experience, and our own perceived failings, and we feel inadequate.
-Of course, the truth is, we have no idea what really goes on in most other people’s lives, and we often overlook our own strengths and successes, so such comparisons are bound to do far more harm than good.
+Feelings of inadequacy may also be triggered or worsened by messages in the prevailing culture, particularly in the media, promoting standards of beauty, strength, fame, power, and wealth that are impossible for most people to attain.
+We may see other people as happy, successful, empowered, and good, and when we compare this image with our own perceived failings, we feel inadequate.
+In reality, we have no idea what really goes on in most other people’s lives and minds, and we often overlook our own strengths and successes, so such comparisons are bound to do far more harm than good.

-Last updated: 12-15-2013
+Last updated: 05-20-2014